ihersua/ForceOIDCLogin/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

-**ForceOIDCLogin** is a Matomo plugin that enforces exclusive authentication through OpenID Connect (OIDC), disabling the standard username and password login.
-This plugin is ideal for organizations implementing centralized identity management and Single Sign-On (SSO) solutions.

 ## Description
 **ForceOIDCLogin** is a Matomo plugin that enforces exclusive authentication through OpenID Connect (OIDC), disabling the standard username and password login.
 This plugin is ideal for organizations implementing centralized identity management and Single Sign-On (SSO) solutions.